Glavnaya Stsena

-Glavnaya Stsena (Russian: Главная сцена; meaning "Main Stage"), is the third Russian version of the international vocal talent show X Factor.
+Glavnaya Stsena (Russian: Главная сцена 'Main Stage'), is the third Russian version of the international vocal talent show X Factor.
 All participants pass through the public auditions.
 The top prize is a personal tour across Russia.

 Main judge Arthur Gasparyan also announced that contestants would have a chance of taking part in the Eurovision selection process, to represent Russia.

 Format

 The project has 4 judges for giving their thoughts on the performance, and 5 judges to take care of a participants chosen, however if necessary, they may also give their thoughts on a participant (Walter Afanasieff is in both sides).
 When contestants pass the auditions, they go to the judge-producer stage, where famous music personalities in Russia take over.
 Judges include famous figures notably Walter Afanasieff.
 Once a week the team gives a concert, with one participants who judges think is the weakest leave the project.
 Every producer takes to the final three chosen participants, from where the best reach the super final.

 In initial stages, judges vote "yes" or "no" with three "no"s resulting in the participant leaving the project.
 But a producer may say his own word if he wishes to use the privilege saving a participant from being eliminated.
 The remaining eligible contestants pass to the next stage.
 If opinion is split half-half, then the decision goes to the judges-producers.